Sleepytime pal: myriad mattress makers offer variety of colorful, kid-friendly lines with animals and cartoons

 Paul Sullivan, national sales manager for King Koil, which launched King Koil Kids at the winter regional markets, explained, "Our dealers are showing more and more youth programs and they do not have mattresses that are youth-oriented.
 The growth that's in the youth category is just phenomenal and it's only natural to target bedding."

 Ron Passaglia, executive vice president of marketing for Simmons, which introduced its Flavors kids line at the April '92 High Point market, noted, "I think there will be moderate growth in the overall area of children's products and it will fall into big-ticket items such as mattresses and box springs.
 We want to develop the business."
-Best Budget Value Types Of Futon Replacement Mattresses Thickness Under 200
+Choose the best futon mattress for sleeping, futon mattress reviews

 As more manufacturers have entered the category, these products have proliferated in a wide range of price points.